Types of Adverbs in English

 3 Types of Adverbs in English | Definitions and Examples

 An Adverb plays a very significant role in completing a sentence differently, and it has the power to modify the meaning of the whole sentence.
-But we need to know how to use adverbs in a sentence correctly.
-However, let us know the definition and types of adverbs in English grammar.
+It provides additional information about how, when, where, and to what extent an action occurs.
+Without using adverbs, our sentences would be bland and lacking in detail.

 What is an Adverb?